w3c/webextensions/proposals/runtime_on_invalidated.md

 }
 ```

-Optionally gives a reason of type OnInvalidatedReason
+The event should have a reason of type OnInvalidatedReason

 OnInvalidatedReason: